 The Club conducts regular excursions to diverse places of interest which are mostly fascinating and sometimes amazing.
 These events are led by a person who has a particular interest in and knowledge of the area visited.

-Here are some photos from Ben Lomond, in our “Other things” gallery (click an image for a really great view)
+Here are some new photos from our Orchid Gallery (click an image for a really great view)

 MISSION STATEMENT: It is the mission of this club to encourage the study, appreciation and preservation of our natural and cultural environment, the animals, plants, geology and landforms, including those of the coastal and marine areas in the North East region of Tasmania.